cmanikandan/robocar-rally-lab/README.md

 # RobocarRally - lab

-Compete agains your Jayway collegues in this AI-controlled car race.
+Compete agains other teams in this AI-controlled car race.

-You'll be divided up in 4 teams with 4 people per team.
+You'll be divided up in teams with 3-4 people per team.
 Each team will be given a `Robocar` to name and race with.

 ## Prerequisites